-Exercise can seem overwhelming, especially in the midst of the coronavirus pandemic.
+Exercise can seem overwhelming, especially in the midst of the pandemic.

 “Even after a relatively short bout of moderate-intensity activity like brisk walking, we think better,” says Kathleen Janz, professor of health and human physiology at the University of Iowa and member of the committee behind the 2018 Physical Activity Guidelines for Americans.